Table of Contents

 –Rudyard Kipling

 Kipling based “The Ballad of the Red Earl” mostly on ancient ballad compositions from the Scottish Borders.
-His utilisation of abbreviations, many of which are derived from the Scottish dialect, is common.
+His utilization of abbreviations, many of which are derived from the Scottish dialect, is common.

 In the poem, the joke is on Earl Spencer, which was published just two days after Earl’s controversial remark.
 In the above-mentioned passage that follows, Kipling accuses the Earl of mindlessly adhering to Liberal Party leader William Gladstone as if he were a deity.